kokossas/spotipi-eink/README.md

 ![spotipi-eink no song](/images/no_song.jpg)

 ## Know issue
 Just recently(2024/08/16) the GPIO Kernel Module in Raspberry PI OS changed.

-You may notice with an OS update the the display stoped working or even find the error message
+You may notice with an OS update that your Pimironi display stoped working or even find the error message
 ```
 Woah there, some pins we need are in use!
      Chip Select: (line 8, GPIO8) currently claimed by spi0 CS0